 (B) This Association shall not pledge its membership as individuals to the carrying out of any program.

-(C) To make surveys, examinations and suggestions which will constructively assist the members of this Association in improving and maintaining their standards of public service.
+(C) Making surveys, examinations and suggestions which will constructively assist the members of this Association in improving and maintaining their standards of public service.

-(D) To plan, design, construct, install, repair and improve, buy or otherwise acquire, own, hold, use, operate, sell, lease, or otherwise dispose of such building or buildings, or other property as this Association may require in its operation.
+(D) Plan, design, construct, install, repair and improve, buy or otherwise acquire, own, hold, use, operate, sell, lease, or otherwise dispose of such building or buildings, or other property as this Association may require in its operation.

-(E) To subscribe for, purchase, own, hold, sell, assign, transfer, or otherwise acquire, or dispose of trade marks, patents, news services, rights, powers and privileges of ownership, including the right to vote thereon on memberships in national press associations or news services.
+(E) Subscribe for, purchase, own, hold, sell, assign, transfer, or otherwise acquire, or dispose of trade marks, patents, news services, rights, powers and privileges of ownership, including the right to vote thereon on memberships in national press associations or news services.

-(F) To cooperate with other associations or organizations, either local, regional or national, whose objects are similar.
+(F) Cooperate with other associations or organizations, either local, regional or national, whose objects are similar.

 ARTICLE IV